Connect with us

 The African Development Bank (AfDB), which is funding the design of the new second runway, has reportedly expressed interest in financing the civil works.

-The lender is awaiting the financial and economic impact analysis to map out the way forward.
+The lender is awaiting the financial impact analysis to map out the way forward.

-JKIA currently has capacity to handle 7.5 million passengers, one million more than the number of people who passed through it in 2015, according to the authority.
+JKIA currently can handle 7.5 million passengers, one million more than the number of people who passed through it in 2015, according to the authority.

 The “modernization” of existing infrastructure is expected to raise capacity to 10.5 million people, the KAA said in a statement.